Oklahoma Juvenile Crime Attorney

 Juvenile Crimes FAQs

-Can a Minor Be Charged as An Adult?
+Can a Minor Be Charged as an Adult?

 Generally, the state will only prosecute a minor as an adult if he or she has been accused of a very serious crime, such as first-degree murder.